neilck/paste-review-reminder/README.md

 ## Features

 - **Automatic Detection**: Monitors your files for rapid text insertions (paste or AI-generated code)
-- **Visual Reminders**: Wraps detected code blocks in `//#region` comments with TODO reminders
-- **Highlighted Code**: Applies background highlighting to remind you to review the code
+- **Visual Highlights**: Applies background highlighting to remind you to review the code
+- **Interactive Dismissal**: Simply move your cursor to a highlighted line to dismiss it
+- **Smart Region Splitting**: Regions automatically split when you dismiss middle lines
+- **Persistent Highlights**: Highlights survive VS Code restarts
-- **Easy Dismissal**: Click the "Dismiss Review Reminder" CodeLens to remove the reminder once reviewed
+- **Easy Cleanup**: Click the "Dismiss All Review Highlights" CodeLens to remove entire regions
 - **Configurable**: Customize the minimum line count, detection threshold, and highlight color

 ## How It Works